 In a typical bancassurance arrangement, a bank and an insurance company form a partnership through which the bank, utilizing its available distribution networks (branches, call centers, direct sales force), sells the partner insurance company’s products to its clients.
 Banks sell insurance either as ‘stand-alone’ insurance products, or as ‘add-ons’ to typical banking products/services eg deposit pension scheme, different saving certificates.
 Though it is common to confuse bancassurance as a form of insurance, it is actually a distribution channel, and both the bank and the insurer need to keep this in mind while planning their partnership.

 Bangladesh’s banking sector has been a crucial player in the country’s economic development and a purveyor of technological advancement in the financial sector.
 While an estimated 40 per cent of Bangladesh’s population remains out of reach of financial system, banks have been rigorously trying to expand banking reachability through innovative banking channels such as digital banking, integration with mobile financial service providers and agent banking model.
 Data from the central bank indicated that the number of deposit accounts in the banking sector stood at 13.24 crore as of 2020, a 33.60 per cent increase from 2019.
-Looking into the insurance sector in 2019, the number of active life insurance policies stood at around 90 lakh and the number of people under the coverage of insurance was two crores.
+Looking into the insurance sector in 2019, the number of active life insurance policy options stood at around 90 lakh and the number of people under the coverage of insurance was two crores.

 While the growth of the banking sector and the insurance sector has been non-linear, both sectors can drive greater financial inclusion for the country by capitalizing and integrating their unique strengths and diverse customer bases.